brajeshwar/brajeshwar.github.io/_posts/2007/2007-11-13-2008-adobe-design-achievement-awards.md

----
-layout: post
-title: 2008 Adobe Design Achievement Awards
+# 2008 Adobe Design Achievement Awards
----

 The 2008 Adobe Design Achievement Awards gives higher education students from around the world the creative license to propel their careers in the future.
 Enter in 12 categories in 3 media areas endorsed by the industry, over US $60,000 in cash prizes will be awarded.